C# Path Class: A Comprehensive Guide to File and Directory Path Manipulation

 }

-File extension: .txt
+File Extension: .txt

-4.2 Changing File Extension:
+4.2 Changing a File Extension

 using System;